Events#

 start_thread(main)

-triggers an event, starting all registered functions in separate threads.
-This method does not pause execution of any subsequent functions.
+broadcast triggers an event, starting all registered functions in separate threads.
+This method does not pause execution of any subsequent code.

 Usage: